Great Resignation: In the United States

 In response to the problem, a number of firms have relocated to states with lower costs of doing business (and possibly with subsidies), a large pool of skilled workers, quality education, high standards of living, and good infrastructure.
 Wage growth has jumped; in December 2021, wage growth reached 4.5%, the highest since June 2001.
 According to the International Monetary Fund (IMF), U.S. GDP per capita in 2023 will be 4.6% higher than what it was in 2019.
 The number of workers in positions earning less than US$29,000 has fallen noticeably compared to January 2020.
 Some employers in the fast food industry, like McDonald's, are providing more benefits, like college scholarships and healthcare benefits, to bring back workers.
 In 2023, the labor participation rate of Americans aged 15 to 64 has exceeded peak before the pandemic, already the highest since 2007.
 Still, although inflation remains high, many service-sector workers who got laid off during the pandemic have not returned.
 Public sector jobs have had higher worker retention as compared to private sector jobs, largely due to stronger benefits like paid family leave.
 However, some Americans have regretted leaving their old jobs as they are unsatisfied with their new positions, especially Generation Z, while businesses are not always keen to re-hire those who have quit, questioning their motives and loyalty.

-Economic productivity has dropped during the Great Resignation because even when employees stay, they are not as productive as they were in the past.
+According to the US Bureau of Labor Statistics, economic productivity dropped 4.1% in 2021, the sharpest slope since 1948.
+20 million American workers were laid off within the first weeks of the lock down, a blow to the moral for those still employed.
 In order to counter the effects of a labor shortage, many American companies, especially those in the automotive, restaurant, and food delivery industries, have opted to invest more in automation.
 The robotics industry is booming as a result.
 In the entertainment industry, artificial intelligence is becoming an increasingly popular tool for reducing labor and cutting costs.

 The early 2020s also saw faculty members are leaving academia for good, especially those from the humanities.
 In the life sciences, many postdoctoral fellows have left academia for industry, which offers better salaries.
 (Also see the higher education bubble in the United States and elite overproduction.)